-Ezra is a digital merchandiser at Benjamin Office, a retail site for office supplies.
+Ezra is a digital merchandiser at Homeoasis, a retail site for household supplies.
 He wants to boost the product, Very Shiny All-Purpose Surface Cleaner, on two versions of the Benjamin Office site.
-These two versions are in a group called group-1.
+These two versions are in a group called UK & Germany.

-He starts by selecting group-1 from the from the dropdown list in the upper right corner of the Bloomreach Dashboard.
+He starts by selecting UK & Germany from the dropdown list in the upper right corner of the Bloomreach Dashboard.

-Ezra opens the Ranking page, which is the same starting point that single-version sites use: Configurations → Settings → Ranking Configurations.
+Ezra opens the Ranking page, which is the same starting point that single-version sites use: Setup → brSM global configurations → Global ranking rules.
 He clicks the Add Rule button and proceeds the same way as for a single version site with a few exceptions:

-- He can check the Influence marker in the Product Grid view to confirm that he's making changing to the site or group that he wants.
+- He can check the Influence marker in the Product Grid view to confirm that he's making changes to the site or group that he wants.

-- He can select a site from the Site Context dropdown list when he previews how his rule affects a specific site within the group of versions (group-1).
+- He can select a site from the Site Context dropdown list when he previews how his rule affects a specific site within the group of versions (UK & Germany).